 Between Jerez and Marbella, almost at the tip of the Iberian peninsula, lies one of Europe's most exclusive golfing Country Club.
 Here, in the foothills of the Sierra Bermeja, the peace and natural beauty of Andalucia is complemented by a stylish retreat and an 18-hole championship golf course are enhanced by a friendly atmosphere: welcome to The San Roque Club.

 Two championship courses - The Old Course and The New Course, 2 tiered covered driving range, Practice areas and putting greens (1 x 18 holes/2 x 9 holes), 1 pitching area, 3 practice bunkers, Club, buggy and trolley rental.
-Fully stocked pro shop, Preferential rates at Valderrama, Sotogrande and other courses, Golf Academy managed by Thomas Johansson.
+Fully stocked pro shop, Preferential rates at Valderrama, Sotogrande and other courses, Golf Academy managed by Mark Emery.

 6.494 metres Par 72

 This amazing course is the pride of the club, the enjoyment of it is reserved for members only except for the daily public periods when the general public can make use of this amazing fairways for a premium rate of 160€ per green fee.

 This legendary course was created by Dave Thomas in 1990 with bunkers redesigned by Seve Ballestros, the Old Course is rated amongst the top 5 courses in Spain and amongst the best courses in Europe.
 The Old Course was the venue of the Spanish open in 2005 and the Qualifying School Finals from 1993 – 2007.